ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 Each term is assigned a unique integer ID.
 All triples in the index, and all intermediate query results, are represented using these integer IDs rather than strings, which keeps memory usage low and makes comparisons fast.
+The ID each RDF term is assigned is an index into the *vocabulary* which maps to the corresponding string value for that RDF term.

-The actual vocabulary and index implementation is more complex than this conceptual picture, but the essential idea is that the vocabulary a mapping from IDs to RDF term strings, sequential IDs point to sequential string values of RDF terms on-disk, and the qlever engine makes use of *index permutations*, which are lists of RDF triples in particular sorted orders.
+The actual vocabulary and index implementation is more complex than this conceptual picture, but the essential idea is that the vocabulary a mapping from IDs to RDF term strings, consecutive IDs point sequential positions of the vocabulary array on-disk, and the QLever engine makes use of *index permutations*, which are lists of RDF triples in particular sorted orders.

 ## How QLever processes a query
 To understand where the CONSTRUCT export fits in,